hapticssymposium-org/hs2026/site/content/attending/_index.md

 ---
 title: Attending
+description: IEEE Haptics Symposium features a diverse technical and social program to present your latest research and engage with the haptics community.
 image: /img/bg03.jpg
 ---
 IEEE Haptics Symposium features a diverse technical and social program to present your latest research and engage with the haptics community.